Palestinian Jews: References to Jews in Europe as Palestinians

-European Jews were commonly considered an "Oriental" people in many of their host countries, usually as reference to their ancestral origins in the Middle East.
-A prominent example of this was the 18th-century Prussian philosopher Immanuel Kant, who referred to European Jews as "Palestinians living among us."
+European Jews were commonly considered an "Oriental" people in many of their host countries.
+The 18th-century Prussian philosopher Immanuel Kant in an anti-Jewish polemic referred to European Jews as "Palestinians living among us."
+The British Mandate referred to Arab Palestinians and Jewish settlers from Europe alike as "Palestinians," consistent with an Orientalist view of all Jews as Eastern people.